 Earlier in the Day:

-It was a quiet start to the day on the economic calendar this morning.
-There were no material stats to provide the markets with direction through the Asian session.
+It’s was a quiet start to the day on the economic calendar this morning.
+There were no material stats to provide direction in the early part of the day.

 For the Majors

 The Day Ahead:

 It’s a busy day ahead on the economic calendar following a quiet start to the week.
 Germany’s 2nd estimate GDP numbers for the 2nd quarter are due out along with August’s IFO Business Climate numbers.

 A pick up in business sentiment and an upward revision to GDP figures would be a boost for the EUR.
 Last week’s survey-based PMI numbers had delivered a reality check for the markets.

 At the time of writing, the EUR was up by 0.08% to $1.1798.

 For the Pound

 It’s another particularly quiet day ahead on the economic calendar.
 There are no material stats to provide the Pound with direction.

 A lack of stats will continue to leave the Pound in the hands of Brexit, the latest COVID-19 news and numbers, and geopolitical risk.